pearson-enabling-technologies/elasticsearch-approx-plugin/README.md

 * Counting occurrences of one field per time interval, per value of another field

-* Counting unique values of one field per time interval, per value of another field
+* **COMING SOON:** Counting unique values of one field per time interval, per value of another field

 It can be used to answer analytical queries like "how many distinct users have I seen per country per day?"